goehlemichael/ASME_B16.34-2004/README.md

 ## This program is useful for inspectors checking valve conformity during procurement/incoming/receiving inspections.
 It enables inspectors to quickly check valves nameplates and markings are correct.
 This program is usefull when there are a large variety of valve sizes being inspected for valve management.

+# Ceiling Pressure (ceilingpressure.html)

+## Derived from Table B-3M and B3 (pages.
+188 - 190) of the Valves - Flanged, Threaded, and Welding End Standards

+## User inputs rating and temperature.
+Then the ceiling pressure in bar and psig outputs for both standard and special class valves.

+### Example user inputs:

+    class: 600
+    temperature: 400 Celsius

+### Program outputs:

+    Standard class 73.3 bar, Special class 100.6 bar

+### To do:

+1. finish value tables